"My dad was one of those guys who didn't believe in hot rods. He had the Willys given to h

 Jim was in good company.
 Other mechanically gifted hot rod racers opened general auto repair garages in the L.A. area as well.
 Dick Burley, Jerry Kugel, Ak Miller, and Don Zabel concluded, there was no better way to make a living and still work on the race cars than in their own general repair garages.

 SCTA and NHRA began requiring rollbars early on.
-Jim's roadster sported a rollbar for his safety and acquired a trailer to travel in style to the drags in 1959.
+Jim's roadster sported a rollbar for his

 "I went twice with Jim to El Mirage," Florence continues.
 "But I got so shook up when this girl Joan Selsing, who built her car-she did all the work on her '36 Ford coupe herself-had a boyfriend driving it for her.
 He drove it the day we were up at El Mirage and he was killed.
 I never went back after that.
 I asked Jim to quit racing.